 When to see a doctor?

-Most children recover.
-A doctor will normally confirm that the illness is measles.
+If you think you or your child may have measles, see a doctor to confirm the diagnosis.
+Most children recover fully with no complications or treatment.
 However, you should see a doctor again if symptoms get worse, or if you suspect a complication (see above).

 The main serious symptoms to look out for are: